mk-Guvi/Mongo-Node/README.md

 Api is stateless that is it doesnt deponds on anyother rest API

 To retrive the data ,we are creating api endpoints in express(eg:app.use("/posts",PostRouter) where "/posts" is the api endpoint that is whenever the link is ends with "/posts" it rediects to postrouter(a midleware) file and does the getand post methods based on the url requests.)

+25.)create adminRouter.js file under Routers and create a Post method for login APi init.(NOTE: create comparehash and import init).After creating the AdminRouter import it in the index.js file.

+26.) yarn add jsonwebtoken

+27.)create adminTokenManager.js file under services folder to create the jwt token(adminTokenGenerator) and import it in the adminRouter.js.

+28.)create the comparehash funtion  in hash.js and import it in AdminRouter.js file.

+29.)import adminTokenGenerator in adminRouer.js (to get the jwt token) from adminTokenmanager.js file and then create the jwtToken for email.

+30.)yarn add cookie-parser(to store the jwtToken safely  in cookies) and import it in ineds.js file as a middleware.

+31.)In adminRouter,add cookie for jwtToken after admin logins.